Information and FAQs:

 - Medical records are different now than they were 10 years ago and the implications:

-- Medical records used to be concise linear documentation for clinical care rendered by the performing provider – they may have been 1 to 4 paragraphs of text narrating findings and thinking and care managment.
-NOW, they are a hodge podge of data points strung together by often different providers.
+- Medical records used to be concise linear documentation for clinical care rendered by the performing provider – they may have been 1 to 4 paragraphs of text narrating findings and thinking and care management.
+(Legibility may have been a problem…) NOW, they are a hodge podge of data points strung together by often different providers.
 The new records are wordy and repetitive and often the relevant information is embedded in 1 or 2 sentences.
+Sometimes the information is actually erroneous!!!
+Yes, EMRs actually facilitate erroneous information and the propagation of erroneous information.
+Case in point: One of my family members recently had a 24 hour hospitalization.
+The patient had an IV in the right arm but the medical records stated “patient had a central line placement” – this was erroneous and let to the implication that the severity of the illness was greater than it really was.
+Only skilled clinicians can pick up and question these types of errors.

 - Medical records may not be fully representative of patient information and patient care now: